5 Mins Read

 5. Investments in tech and innovation to continue:

 The budget provides for new Centres of Innovation at local higher learning and research institutes.
-Enterprise Singapore plans to set up two centres: a Centre of Innovation in Aquaculture (marine farming) at the Temasek Polytechnic, and a Centre of Innovation in Energy at Nanyang Technological University (NTU).
-The aquaculture centre will foster high-tech marine farms in Singapore, and improve the country’s food resilience.
-The energy centre at NTU will work in association with the Sustainable Energy Association of Singapore and drive innovation in the areas of renewable energy, energy efficiency, and electric mobility.
+Enterprise Singapore plans to set up two centers: a Centre of Innovation in Aquaculture (marine farming) at the Temasek Polytechnic, and a Centre of Innovation in Energy at Nanyang Technological University (NTU).
+The aquaculture center will foster high-tech marine farms in Singapore, and improve the country’s food resilience.
+The energy center at NTU will work in association with the Sustainable Energy Association of Singapore and drive innovation in the areas of renewable energy, energy efficiency, and electric mobility.